mariusmagureanu/word-finder/README.md

 ## How do I quit it?

-If entered alone, word finder will treat ``quit`` in a special manner allowing exiting the running process.
+If entered alone, Word Finder will treat ``quit`` in a special manner allowing exiting the running process.
 Please note that in this situation - casing - is not accounted for, thus any of the following will exit the application:``quit, Quit, qUiT..etc ``